Youth Custodial Officer

 Eligibility

-• an unrestricted C-class driver's licence (automatic is acceptable, however, no learner's or probationary licences).
+• possess a current C-Class driver's licence, (automatic is acceptable, however, no learner's or probationary licences).

 Selection process

-To be considered for placement in the appointment pool, you will need to successfully complete all of the following assessments:
+To be considered for placement in the appointment pool, you will need to be recommended by the Decision Panel, who make a holistic assessment on your current suitability for the role, based on:

 Training